-Brazil mulls gasoline tax hike on Thursday: sources
+Brazil expects to raise $3.2 billion this year from tax hikes: sources

 2 Min Read

-BRASILIA (Reuters) - Brazil is considering higher taxes on gasoline to help meet this year's budget target during a slow economic recovery, two sources told Reuters on Wednesday.
+BRASILIA (Reuters) - Brazil is likely to announce higher taxes on gasoline on Thursday to help meet this year's budget target during a slow economic recovery, a government source said.

-Finance Ministry officials were calculating the impact of the potential measure before an official announcement on Thursday, according to a government source, who requested anonymity to speak freely about the plan.

 A second source with knowledge of the discussions said the possible tax increase could be implemented through a hike in federal value-added taxes.
 The source did not rule out a small increase in import taxes on the fuel too.

 The Finance Ministry declined to comment on the matter.
+But Finance Ministry officials were planning to use the tax hikes to raise an additional 10 billion reais ($3.2 billion) this year.

 Gasoline tax increases would have little inflationary impact after successive price cuts by state-controlled oil company Petroleo Brasileiro SA, known as Petrobras.
-It would also help ethanol producers become more competitive with the fossil fuel after years of heavy losses in the biofuel industry.
+They would also help ethanol producers become more competitive with the fossil fuel after years of heavy losses in the biofuel industry.

 The government is aiming for a budget deficit of 139 billion reais ($44.1 billion) this year before interest payments.
 Officials have said they would take any necessary measures to meet that goal, after years of misses that cost the country its investment-grade credit rating.